Ten Best Rainy-Day Activities in Miami

 Let's face it: One of the best reasons to live in Miami is the sunshine.
 It just makes us feel better, dammit.
-So when hurricane season hits and grey skies start rolling through, we locals start wondering what the hell we're supposed to do with ourselves when we can't hit the beach, the pool, or the boats.
+So when hurricane season hits and gray skies start rolling through, we begin start wondering what in hell we're supposed to do with ourselves when we can't hit the beach, the pool, or the boat.

 But all is not lost.
-There are more indoor activities than you'd expect across the 305.
-Here are our top picks, just in time for this weekend's predicted storms.
+There are more indoor activities in the 305 than you'd expect.
+Here are our top picks.
 Just remember to bring your umbrella for that mad dash from the car.

-Bowling is one of those pastimes you've forgotten you love -- till you don those dapper shoes and get into an epic battle with your best friends.
-By the time you've bowled a game or five, thrown back a few cocktails, and noshed on half price pizzas, you won't want to leave.
-Splitsville has all of the above.
+Bowling is one of those pastimes you've forgotten you love — till you don those dapper shoes and get into an epic battle with your best friends.
+By the time you've bowled a game or five, thrown back a few cocktails, and noshed on half-priced pizzas, you won't want to leave.
+Splitsville has all of the above.8.

-There's nothing like knocking a few balls around to get rid of that rainy day aggression.
+There's nothing like knocking a few balls around to get rid of that rainy-day aggression.
 The asshole driver on 95?
-THWACK!
+Thwack!
 The ridiculous line at Starbucks?
-SLAM!
-Your alarm clock that woke you out of your warm slumber?
-BOOM!
+Slam!
+Your alarm clock that woke you from your warm slumber?
+Boom!
 The batting cages are an amazing cure-all.
-Hitter's Hangout has indoor facilities that are just perfect.
+Hitting Unlimited has indoor facilities that are perfect for a rainy day.

 Screw staying home with your usual Netflix lineup.
 Go to a swanky theater and sit through a summer movie bonanza instead.
-At Paragon Grove, you can pick your seats from the comfort of home, have snacks delivered by theater staffers, and get buzzed on beer or wine.
-Trust us - you'll never go back to AMC.
+At Cinépolis Coconut Grove, you can choose your seats from the comfort of home, have snacks delivered by theater staffers, and get buzzed on beer or wine.
+You'll never go back to AMC.

 5. Climb rocks.

-Florida is flat.
-Which is supremely sad for anyone into climbing things other than palm trees.
-But if you'd like a little more of a multi-dimensional obstacle, there's always rock climbing.
-While we're plum out of mountains, you can still scale fake ones at X-treme Rock Climbing.
-Just remember to bring a buddy -- unless you're a fan of painful face plants.
+Florida is flat, which is supremely sad for anyone into climbing things other than palm trees.
+But if you'd like a little more of a multidimensional obstacle, there's always rock climbing.
+Though the Magic City is plum out of mountains, you can still scale fake ones at X-treme Rock Climbing.
+Just remember to bring a buddy — unless you're a fan of painful face plants.

 3. Support your local library.

-There's a reason why afternoon tea is a tradition that's endured the ages.
+There's a reason why afternoon tea has endured the ages.
 From Downton Abbey to William and Kate, all good Brits take tea, and Americans could stand to learn a thing or two from the tradition.
-At Coral Gables' landmark Biltmore Hotel, you can get gussied up and spend an oh-so-civilized afternoon eating mini pastries and sammies, sipping fresh brewed tea and getting in some QT with the lobby's gargoyles and finches.
+At Coral Gables' landmark Biltmore Hotel, you can get gussied up and spend a civilized afternoon eating mini pastries and sandwiches, sipping fresh brewed tea, and getting in some QT with the lobby's real finches and unreal gargoyles.